reihunter360/project-valkyria-irc/trunk/documentation/README.txt

 \_______________________________________________________________________/

-This version was made more to fix multiple bugs and to fix exploits more than to add new things.
-As usual, see versions.txt for the entire list of changes/fixes/additions.
-Some of the more important ones will be listed here.
+This version update continues to add new things but also adds several major fixes that fix potential exploits/cheats.
+As usual be sure to read the versions.txt in the documentation folder for a full list of everything this version does.
+Listed below are some of the highlights.

 * Added the translation.dat file
 This file contains most of the bot messages.
 You can edit this file to do